mipum/PPShazam/README.md

 ### Modifications
 The following noticeable changes implemented on top of the baseline Concrete ML example:
  1. Change the models to support 3x224x224 image inputs, rather that 3x32x32 as in the original example
- 2. Hit an issue of concrete-ml installation resuling in versions conflict on several libraries, inclusing `torchvision` (as appears in the output of the `!pip install  concrete-ml brevitas` cell of the quantized model notebbok).
-To circumvene the issue, needed to separate fp32 and quantized training into two notebooks, and transfer intermediate torch datasets from one notebook to another (for QAT) via cloud storage
+ 2. Hit an issue of concrete-ml installation resulting in versions conflict on several libraries, including `torchvision` (as appears in the output of the `!pip install  concrete-ml brevitas` cell of the quantized model notebook).
+To circumvent the issue, needed to separate fp32 and quantized training into two notebooks, and transfer intermediate torch datasets from one notebook to another (for QAT) via cloud storage
  3. IMHO found in the example a mismatch between kernel sizes of the AvgPool2d of `Fp32VGG11` (residing between the features and the final layer), and the last AvgPool2d of `QuantVGG11` features.
 Fixed

-## Results
+### Results
-The resulting `state_dict`s of classification modlels (both cluster and intra-cluster ones), as well as training history of all these models, can be found [here](https://drive.google.com/drive/folders/15rX2vmkOumePB3aI_VkQKhXbhpsSqAlJ?usp=sharing)
+The resulting `state_dict`'s of classification models (both cluster and intra-cluster ones), as well as training history of all these models, can be found [here](https://drive.google.com/drive/folders/15rX2vmkOumePB3aI_VkQKhXbhpsSqAlJ?usp=sharing)

-The fp32 results reside in the reffered folder, and quantized model training results reside in the `quant` subfolder of this folder
+The fp32 results reside in the referred folder, and quantized model training results reside in the `quant` subfolder of this folder

 ## Evaluation<a name="evaluation"></a>